-I live and work in Vancouver, BC, Canada.
-Presently, I am the Associate Director of the Electronic Textual Cultures Lab
+I am the Associate Director of the Electronic Textual Cultures Lab

 and Scholarly and Research Communication,

 among other venues.
 I’ve also co-edited print and online book collections titled Social Knowledge Creation in the Humanities